 Board of Directors

-CBAW is governed by a Board of Directors with representation from leaders in Canadian industry and the blockchain community, and partners with groups including the Alberta Blockchain Consortium and Blockchain for Indigenous Rights International to further its mission.
+CBAW is governed by a Board of Directors with representation from leaders in Canadian industry and the blockchain community, and partners with groups including the Canadian Blockchain Consortium and the Blockchain Research Institute to further its mission of industry inclusion.

 CBAW is an inclusive and open organization and offers membership free of charge to any interested member of the public in Canada and beyond.
 Join us at www.cbaw.io to receive updates on our initiatives, news and our latest event details.
 Due to provincial liquor regulations, some events require membership to attend.